 I read an article that asked: Why is there gay conversion in the church, but not adultery conversion?
 For the record, I’m not a proponent of gay conversion.
 However, the author of the article, Abydenus, brings up a valid point.
 (Full article here: http://bit.ly/2mF3msz.)
 Even better: How about a side of aversion to go with your conversion?

-Infidelity is one of the most common and insidious happenings within churches, large or small.
+Infidelity is one of the most common and insidious acts within churches, large or small.
 Whether adultery by a member of the congregation or one of the cloth, it’s an equal opportunity fall from grace.
-Yet the circumstance is addressed briefly and then brushed aside, unless someone starts slinging mud across the pews.
+Yet the circumstance is addressed briefly and then brushed aside unless someone starts slinging mud across the pews.
 When hymnals start flying everyone takes notice.
 I imagine after an adultery reveal (and the emotional onslaught) there are confessions, heartfelt apologies and spiritual counselors at the ready; nonetheless, these actions don’t seem to fully express the attention and consequences infidelity deserves.
 And infidelity demands a lot of attention.
-If conversion of the other sort is an all out assault to banish the person of his/her perceived evil, why isn’t infidelity given ample time and consideration?
+If a conversion of the other sort is an all-out assault to banish the person of his/her perceived evil, why isn’t infidelity given ample time and consideration?

 According to some statistics, 90% of the persons in the United States are of the opinion that infidelity is morally wrong.
-My place is not to say infidelity is a sin, but I do know the after effects can be devastating.
-Reactions to betrayal can easily cause people to act out in evil ways; acute rage, dismemberment, murder, etc. And this is not perceived, it’s absolutely real!
-High emotion does not wait on platitudes and divine intervention.
-It just moves any way it sees fit in the heat of the traumatic moment: sacred surroundings be damned.
+My place is not to say infidelity is a sin, but I do know the after-effects can be devastating.
+Reactions to betrayal can easily cause people to act out in evil ways: acute rage, dismemberment, murder, etc. This is not perceived.
+It’s.
+Absolutely.
+Real.
+High emotion does not wait for platitudes and divine intervention.
+It moves any darn way it sees fit in the heat of a traumatic moment.
+Sacred surroundings be damned.